Richard Nugent, Lord Devlin

 Henry Case married, secondly, Elizabeth Ford, daughter of Randle Ford.1

-Henry Case lived at Shenstone Moss, Staffordshire, England.1
+He lived at Shenstone Moss, Staffordshire, EnglandG.1

 Child of Henry Case and Elizabeth Ford